 \subsection{Problem Restrictions for a Deterministic Setting}

-There are four variants of the HLM problem, as shown in Figure~\ref{fig:problem_variants}, depending on whether the allocator is deterministic\footnote{A deterministic allocator is one that does not utilise any random behaviour when servicing allocation requests.
-The majority of allocators are deterministic but some, such as the \Windows system allocator and \texttt{jemalloc}, do utilise non-determinism to make exploitation more difficult} or non-deterministic and whether the starting state is known or unknown.
-In this paper we consider a known starting state and a deterministic allocator, as it both corresponds to a set of real world exploitation scenarios and provides a building block for addressing the other three problem variants.
+There are four variants of the HLM problem, as shown in Figure~\ref{fig:problem_variants}, depending on whether the allocator is deterministic or non-deterministic and whether the starting state is known or unknown.
+A deterministic allocator is one that does not utilise any random behaviour when servicing allocation requests.
+The majority of allocators are deterministic, but some, such as the \Windows system allocator, \texttt{jemalloc} and the \textsc{DieHard} family of allocators~\cite{DieHard, DieHarder}, do utilise non-determinism to make exploitation more difficult.
+The starting state of the heap at which the attacker can begin interacting with the allocator is given the allocations and frees that have taken place up to that point.
+For the starting state to be known, this sequence of interactions must be known.